mattyg/web-coding-challenge/README.md

 ## Mockups

-- The "dislike" button will be displayed but not actually do anything.
 ![Main Page - List of shops sorted by popularity (popularity is the number of users who "like" the shop)](mockups/all_shops.png)
+Note that the "dislike" button will be displayed but not actually do anything.

 ![My Preferred Shop page - List of my "liked" shops](mockups/my_preferred_shops.png)

-- The "make user" button will be displayed but not actually do anything
-- The "Admin Settings" link is only shown to Administrators
+![Admin Settings page - List of Administrators and Users](mockups/admin_settings.png) Note that the "make user" button will be displayed but not actually do anything.
+Also note the "Admin Settings" link is only shown to Administrators.
-![Admin Settings page - List of Administrators and Users](mockups/admin_settings.png)